Knowledge base

 - The subscript shortcut in Microsoft Word is Ctrl + ‘+’.

-5. Troubleshooting steps
+5. Troubleshooting Steps

 7. What next?

-If you would like some 1-on-1 time with Jason to finally get that project finished - you know the one - then please reach out.
+Yes, he takes on client projects and 1:1 troubleshooting so if you would like to finally get that project finished - you know the one - then go ahead - just reach out.